Coultershaw Wharf and Beam Pump: Restoration

 Although the mill was demolished in 1973, the beam pump and water wheel were saved for restoration, although the sluices and waterwheel paddles needed replacement.
 In 1976, the Sussex Industrial Archaeology Society received permission from the present Lord Egremont to restore the pump to working order.
 The restoration was undertaken voluntarily by the society members in order to eventually open the site to the public and was financed by grants from the Historic Buildings Section of the Inspectorate of Ancient Monuments, West Sussex County Council and the Department of the Environment as well as assistance from Lord Egremont, the owner of the land surrounding the installation.
 Work commenced immediately, and by October a temporary visitor centre was in place and regular fortnightly work sessions were under way.

 As the pump installation was below ground level, and the mill having been demolished, the plan was to acquire a barn locally and erect it over the installation.
 A 100-year-old barn was obtained from the nearby Goodwood estate and erected over the pump both to protect it and to serve as a visitor centre.

 By early 1980, the initial phase of the restoration project was completed.
 On 16 March, the mill wheel was running again for the first time after restoration.
 Two months later, the wheel, pump and fountain were working together for the first time.
 On 4 July 1980, the Beam Pump was ceremoniously started by Lord Egremont, in the presence of invited guests including Philip Green, Chairman of West Sussex County Council's Coast and Countryside Committee, and two days later, the first public Open Day was held.

 The pump now supplies a fountain outside the visitor centre and can still deliver a "hogshead a minute".

 Visits

-The museum is open to the public on the first and third Sundays and all bank holiday Mondays from April to September.
+The museum is open to the public on Sundays and all bank holiday Mondays from April to September.
 As well as the pump, other exhibits include an hydraulic ram pump, hand pumps and an electrically driven borehole pump.
 Visitors can also see the mill pond below the sluices, the navigation pool and the former stables for the canal horses.

 The River Rother at Coultershaw is popular with anglers and contains large quantities of chub and barbel.